What is thalassemia?

 What are the treatment options for thalassemia?

-Thalassemia treatment for children requires a multidisciplinary effort, including specialists in hematology and transfusion medicine as well as cardiologists, endocrinologists, gastroenterologists, audiologists, ophthalmologists, infectious disease specialists, geneticists and genetic counselors as necessary.
+Once thalassemia is diagnosed in a child, treatment may involve many specialists, including specialists in hematology and transfusion medicine as well as cardiologists, endocrinologists, gastroenterologists, nephrologists, audiologists, ophthalmologists, infectious disease specialists, geneticists, and genetic counselors as necessary.

-Treatment for thalassemia depends on the severity of the disorder.
-If your child has transfusion dependent thalassemia, she will require life-long, ongoing medical care, which may include:
+Treatment for thalassemia depends on its severity.
+If your child has transfusion-dependent thalassemia (TDT), they will require life-long, ongoing medical care, which may include:

-- Iron chelation therapy, which reduces the amount of iron in the body and prevents or treats iron overload.
+- iron chelation therapy, which reduces the amount of iron in the body and prevents or treats iron overload.
+Treatments we use include oral deferasirox (Jadenu or Exjade), oral deferiprone (Ferriprox), and intravenous or subcutaneous deferoxamine (Desferal).

-- Stem cell transplantation to replace the blood-forming stem cells with the defective hemoglobin gene(s).
-Stem cell transplantation can cure thalassemia by replacing defective blood-forming stem cells with healthy stem cells from a donor.
-Unfortunately it may not be an option for everyone.
-The success of a transplant depends on many factors, such as how close the match is between child and donor (matched siblings are best; if your child has a sibling, there is a 1 in 4 chance they will be a match) and the patient's age.
-The degree to which your child's bone marrow has failed also factors into the discussion whether to pursue a transplant.
+- stem cell transplantation to replace the defective blood-forming stem cells with healthy stem cells from a donor.
+This treatment can cure thalassemia, but it may not be an option for everyone.
+Success depends on many factors, such as the child’s age, health of their bone marrow, and how close the match is between child and donor (matched siblings are best; if your child has a sibling, there is a 1 in 4 chance they will be a match).
 The decision of whether to proceed with a stem cell transplant should be discussed with your child’s hematologist and a stem cell transplant team.

 What’s the long-term outlook for children with thalassemia?

-In the past, patients with transfusion dependent thalassemia had a significantly reduced life expectancy.
+In the past, children with transfusion-dependent thalassemia had a significantly reduced life expectancy.
 Today, however, thanks to blood transfusion therapy and effective iron chelators, the life expectancy for children with severe thalassemia is constantly improving.
-Once rare, survival to older adulthood is becoming the norm.
+Survival to older adulthood was once rare but should now be expected.
+With a gene therapy now available, fewer patients may need to have frequent transfusions.